AtosCodeWars/FileChallenge/README.md

 - Flag to show hidden files

   `-a`
+- Flag for showing size of files

+  `-l`
 - Sort a file

   `sort <filename>`

 - Open tar file

   `tar -xvf <filename>`